gh640/SublimeUrlConverter/README.md

 # SublimeUrlConverter

-A Sublime Text 3 Package which converts raw urls to html/markdown links.
+A Sublime Text 3 package which converts raw urls to html/markdown links.

 HTML: